garylavayou/progbook/README.md

 1. Does not support text highlight with `==...==`.
 1. Does not support nesting bold and italic text. `***...***`。
+1. relative path in [**sidebar**](./docs/_sidebar.md) changes its base path when the opening document changes.

+   **Fix**: use absolute path for sidebar, only use relative path's in documents.

+1. [**sidebar**](./docs/_sidebar.md) file should not contain headers, otherwise these headers will be repeatedly added to the sub-nodes when `/_sidebar.md` is shared by all sub-folders.

+   **Fix**: Do not write headers in `_sidebar.md`, instead, write **multi-level lists** to reflect content hierarchy.

+1. When used with `docsify-sidebar-collapse`, the link on parent nodes is invalid.
+The click event triggers collapse/expand.

+   **Note**: no need to fix as this is the expected behavior.

+1. Relative paths in HTML elements are not converted to unified absolute URLs.

+   **Fix**: convert source to replace the relative path in embedded HTML elements.

+1. Footnote plugin coincide with regex pattern [^abc].

+   **Note**: disable the plugin.

 ### Common Issues on Using KaTeX to Render Equations